konoui/alfred-k8s/README.md

 e.g.) `kube pod -a`

 ### List specific resources
-`kube crd <resource-name>` is for other resources not supported.
+`kube obj <resource-name>` is for other resources not supported.
-For example, you can list replicaset resources by `kube crd rs` as the workflow does not support `kube rs`.
+For example, you can list replicaset resources by `kube obj rs` as the workflow does not support `kube rs`.

 ### Switch Context/Namespace
 Please type `kube context` or `kube ns`